Home Business Journeys – Sworn Translator Builds a Translation Business

 1. How Alexandra’s Translation Journey Started

-As a bilingual speaker of German and Spanish, Alexandra has always had a talent for language learning and her passion for travelling and communication meant that she chose to train as a sworn translator after completing her A-levels.
+As a bilingual speaker of German and Spanish, Alexandra has always had a talent for language learning and her passion for traveling and communication meant that she chose to train as a sworn translator after completing her A-levels.

 However, she didn’t go straight into a translation job after graduating but started her training as a hotel manager in the hospitality sector, due to her passion for travel.
 After having worked in top luxury hotels in Germany like the Maritim Hotel or the Marriot Hotel in London, she decided that she wanted to utilize her communication skills more and worked as the PA of a CEO in the pharmaceutical industry.

 Here she was able to learn more languages such as Italian and used her translation skills more while also doing a few translations on the side as a freelance translator.
 When she went on maternity leave, she realized that working from home would be the most convenient option to combine childcare with furthering her career.
 So, she invested in building her freelance translation home business by building a services website and investing in Google Ads and SEO.
-And very soon the translation enquiries started rolling in.
+And very soon the translation inquiries started rolling in.

 2. How Alexandra Established Herself as a Translator Online